Psychological Healing

 Reparation

-Forgiveness is one thing—it means that God won’t push you away for doing bad things if you turn back to Him in sorrow.
+Forgiveness is one thing—it means that God won’t push you away for doing bad things if you turn back to Him with heartfelt sorrow for the evil you have done.
 But you still have to “pay” for the evil that you, as God’s own anointed, have brought into the world through your sin.

 Now, please be careful not to think that God is like some irrational, angry parent who has to be appeased out of fear.
 The point about penance is that once we recognize the great damage our sins have caused, we become motivated by love itself to help others achieve the same understanding about their sins.
 Christ sacrificed Himself to save us from our sins, and in turn He asks all of us, just as He asked Peter, to “feed My sheep”—that is, to love others—in perfect imitation of Him as the path to spiritual purity.